╌>

 Professor Principal

-11 seeder Sean Treacy 2 weeks ago
+11 seeder Sean Treacy one month ago

 A related point.
 When Vance was nominated Democrats, including ironically Walz, and their media launched a massive campaign to call him "weird," based primarily on a made up internet meme.
 It was a massive campaign of stigmatization.
 It worked for a few weeks.
 And then the VP debate happened and the whole fraudulent nature of the campaign was exposed.
 While the talking point went away, it led voters see just how dishonest and malicious the Democrats were.